amcquistan/Applied-Regression-with-R/README.md

 for data analytics positions in the workforce.
 I began working through the examples and about half way through the course so a lot of the early material is missing and, it may be worthwhile for future students to contribute to this repo for completeness.

+## How to Use this Code and Data

+In most of the folders you will find a few different types of files:
+1. R Markdowm files with .Rmd extension that contain the R code and Latex markup.
+   For more info on how R Markdown works please visit https://www.rstudio.com/ for more info
+2. PDF files which are the product of the execution of the R Markdown files
+3. CSV data files.
+I was not as structured as I would have likes to be.
+Sometimes they are in a folder and other times not.
+Sometimes they are in the raw form from the textbook and other times they are a bit more cleaned up.
+However, either way the code describes how to ingest them.

 ##Course Textbook
 Kutner,  Nachtsheim, and Neter,